letoram/cat9/README.md

 will be kindof useless.
 This is where Cat9 comes in.

-copy or link cat9.lua to $HOME/.arcan/lash/default.lua (make the directory should it not exist.
+copy or link cat9.lua to $HOME/.arcan/lash/default.lua (make the directory should it not exist) as well as the cat9 subdirectory so that there is a
+$HOME/.arcan/lash/cat9.

 Next time you start the arcan console like above, it should switch to cat9s ruleset.
 You can also run it immediately with the shell command: